Silverr12/DMA-CFW-Guide/README.md

 ![image](https://github.com/Silverr12/DMA-CFW-Guide/assets/89455475/4b0584ec-9dda-4a2a-a5e1-a6e2eb28c6d1)

 To check the class code of your donor card go back to Arbor > scan if needed, else > PCI config > set PCI view to Linear.
 Your card should be highlighted in green.
-There will also be a column header called **Class**. match that with your card.
+There will also be a column header called **Class**.
+Match that with your card.

 ![image](https://github.com/Silverr12/DMA-CFW-Guide/assets/89455475/24131586-03d6-4b70-9000-16448a4d8944)